The Cyclic Flats of a $q$-Matroid: The Rank Function and Cyclic Flats

 \section{The Rank Function and Cyclic Flats}

-In this section we propose a $q$-cryptomorphism based on cyclic flats.
-To this end, we consider a lattice $\mZ$ of subspaces of $E$ and a function $r_{\mZ}$ on all the subspaces of $E$, which we show satisfies the axioms of (R1)-(R3) of a rank function.
-Next, we show that $r(F)=r_{\mZ}(F)$ for every space $F \in \mZ$.
-Finally, we observe that the spaces in $\mZ$ are exactly the cyclic flats of the $q$-matroid $(E,r_{\mZ})$.
-This section is inspired by Sims' work \cite{sims1977extension}, who showed that any finite lattice is isomorphic to the lattice of cyclic flats of a finite matroid.
-The same result for matroids was also independently proved by Bonin and de Mier in \cite{bonin2008lattice}, but with a different approach.
+In this section, we propose a $q$-cryptomorphism based on cyclic flats.
+To this end, we consider a $q$-matroid $(E,r)$, a lattice $\mZ$ of subspaces of $E$ and a function $r_{\mZ}$ on $\mL(E)$, which satisfies the axioms (R1)-(R3) of a rank function.
+Next, we show that $r(F)=r_{\mZ}(F)$ for every $F \in \mZ$ and we observe that the spaces in $\mZ$ are exactly the cyclic flats of the $q$-matroid $(E,r_{\mZ})$.
+This section is inspired by Sims' work \cite{sims1977extension}, who proved that any finite lattice is isomorphic to the lattice of cyclic flats of a finite matroid.
+The same result for matroids was also independently proved by Bonin and de Mier in \cite{bonin2008lattice}, with a different approach.